Tashons people: Origins

 According to oral tradition, the ancestral figures of the Tashon people emerged from a rock formation known as Lailun, believed to be the mythical birthplace of the Chin.
 One of the earliest chiefs, Pu Thuan Kai, is said to have established leadership at Lailun.
 His descendants include the ruling clans of Hlawncheu, Zahau, Hauhulh, and other native lineages considered to form the core of the Tashon people (also referred to as Taisun Hrinkhat).

+History

 Founding of Fahlam

 Around the 16th century, Pu Tashon left Lailun and established a village named after himself.
 Frequent tribal raids forced the Tashons to relocate, eventually founding the settlement of Fahlam.
 According to local lore, *Fa* means "children" and *Hlam* means "a secure place," reflecting its role as a refuge during conflict.

 The original Tashon village was later abandoned due to superstition.
 A tale tells of a Burmese woman, dressed in silk and jewels, appearing mysteriously in a cave above the village.
 Anyone who saw her died soon after, prompting the move to Fahlam.
 At its peak, Fahlam had six quarters and over 600 households.
 When the British arrived in 1892, around 500 households were recorded.